jdjakub/papers/convivial-2020/manuscript.md

 A self-hosted LISP interpreter fits on a page.
 Could we aim at a similar "fundamental description of software" that fits on something less than millions of lines of code?

 This argument as stated suffers by glossing over an important fact.
 Maxwell's equations certainly do fit onto a T-shirt, but most people will not be able to explain what they mean.
 What typically amounts to years of study is compressed into those mathematical symbols, and the learning material involved most certainly does *not* fit on a T-shirt.
-The obvious *reductio ad absurdum* is where we encapsulate these equations under a single symbol, $\mathcal{M}$. $\mathcal{M}$ is defined as "Maxwell's Equations are true".
-Ta-da---this fits on a coin, but good luck doing anything with it.^[In fact, this is almost achieved by the formalism of Geometric Calculus, which reduces them to only one equation.]
+The obvious *reductio ad absurdum* is where we encapsulate these equations under a single symbol^[In fact, this is almost achieved by the formalism of Geometric Calculus, which reduces them to only one equation.], $\mathcal{M}$. $\mathcal{M}$ is defined as "Maxwell's Equations are true".
+Ta-da---this fits on a coin, but good luck doing anything with it.

 I say this not to dismiss the argument, but to highlight the *actually hard part* of getting a "concise description" of some system; defining complexity away into a symbol helps us no more than naming the solution to an equation "$x$".
 There is a connection with data compression: even if the data is successfully compressed into a smaller file, the size of the compression *program* should be added as well.
 What matters is to reduce the *combined* size of notation and substrate.